MasterChef India – Telugu

 MasterChef India – Telugu (or colloquially MasterChef Telugu) is an Indian Telugu-language competitive cooking reality show based on MasterChef Australia and is part of MasterChef India.
 Produced by Endemol Shine India and co-produced by Innovative film Academy, it started broadcasting on Gemini TV and Sun NXT on 27 August 2021.

 Format

-The show has 14 contestants, a host, and three chefs as judges.
-The winner of the show will receive the MasterChef title and a cash award of ₹25,00,000.
+The show features 14 contestants, a host, and three chefs as judges.
+The winner will receive the MasterChef title and a cash prize of ₹25 lakh.

 Series

 Season 1

-MasterChef India – Telugu 1 was aired from 27 August 2021 to 27 November 2021 on Gemini TV and also available on Sun NXT platform.
-Tamannaah hosted the initial 16 episodes of the season and Anasuya Bharadwaj hosted episodes 17-24.
-There was no host present in the remaining episodes.
-Professional chefs Chalapathi Rao, Sanjay Thumma and Mahesh Padala serve as the judges.
-K. Krishna Tejasvi, a home baker from Hyderabad won the competition, with G. D. Anusha as the runner-up.
+MasterChef India – Telugu season 1 aired from 27 August 2021 to 27 November 2021 on Gemini TV and also available on Sun NXT platform.
+Tamannaah Bhatia hosted the first 16 episodes, while Anasuya Bharadwaj hosted episodes 17–24.
+The remaining episodes had no host.
+Professional chefs Chalapathi Rao, Sanjay Thumma and Mahesh Padala served as judges.
+K. Krishna Tejasvi, a home baker from Hyderabad, won the competition, with G. D. Anusha as the runner-up and Kamal Jakkilinki from Vizag as the 2nd runner-up.